phone email location cancel translate arrow twitter link search close

 Reading

 We believe that reading is the foundation for everything in life.
-It isn't just a skill, but something that has life-long ability to be enjoyed.
+It isn't just a skill, but something that has a life-long ability to be enjoyed.
+The purpose is two-fold: enjoyment and learning and when these overlap, the magic truly happens!

 How will school support young readers?